where to go get checked out for a car accident

 ✔ Go to the ER for severe injuries—urgent care or an accident doctor for minor/moderate ones.

-✔ Don’t wait for symptoms—some injuries take days to appear.
+✔ Don’t wait for symptoms—some injuries take days to show symptoms.

 ✔ Choose a doctor who accepts auto insurance billing (PIP, Med Pay, LOP).